cata2403/cata2403/README.md

 # Hi there, I'm Cătălin! 👋

 ## 🚀 About Me
-I am a Computer Science student and an aspiring Backend Developer focused on learning to build robust, scalable systems.
+I am a Computer Science student and an aspiring Software Developer focused on learning to build robust, scalable systems.
 I enjoy diving into architectural design patterns and writing clean, maintainable code.

 * 🎓 **Education:** Computer Science Student at Babeș-Bolyai University
 * 🏆 **Recent Milestone:** 1st Place at Skillab Testathon 2026, member of team DedSec.